-- 1. A move to the specified coordinate, synchronized with the spindle at the given ratio and starting with a spindle index pulse. - 2.
+- 1. A move from the current coordinate to the specified coordinate, synchronized with the spindle at the given ratio and starting from the current coordinate with a spindle index pulse. - 2.
 When reaching the endpoint, a command to reverse the spindle (e.g., from clockwise to counterclockwise). - 3.
 Continued synchronized motion beyond the specified end coordinate until the spindle actually stops and reverses. - 4.
 Continued synchronized motion back to the original coordinate. - 5.
 When reaching the original coordinate, a command to reverse the spindle a second time (e.g., from counterclockwise to clockwise). - 6.
 Continued synchronized motion beyond the original coordinate until the spindle actually stops and reverses. - 7.
 An unsynchronized move back to the original coordinate.